jobjo/popper/docs/tutorial.md

   Sample.return (Image.make ~width ~height get_pixel)
 ```

-And here is how to use the function for creating a
+And here is how to use the function for defining a test:

 ```ocaml skip
 let test_invert_twice =